jishnuwarrier/MLOps_G47_SpotifyBuddies/data_preprocessing/Report_DataPreprocessing.md

 - For the exploration coefficient, we sampled values from a beta distribution.
 The graph below shows it’s distribution.
 The assumption is the following: most users want to explore a little bit, and don’t want playlists 100% aligned with their current song library.
 Also, a few users are very explorative, but the distribution falls quickly as the exploration coefficient increases.

 ![Exploration Coefficient Distribution](images_log/image.png)

-- We are also including some statistics about the exploration coefficient:
+- We are also including some statistics about the exploration coefficient: s

 ```
 📊